Hawkwind: 1999–2007: Anniversaries, disputes and Voiceprint

-In 2005 a new album Take Me to Your Leader was released.
+A new album, Take Me to Your Leader, was released in 2005.
 Recorded by the core band of Brock/Davey/Chadwick, contributors included new keyboardist Jason Stuart, Arthur Brown, tabloid writer and TV personality Matthew Wright, 1970s New Wave singer Lene Lovich, Simon House and Jez Huggett.
 This was followed in 2006 by the CD/DVD Take Me to Your Future.

-The band were the subject of an hour-long television documentary entitled Hawkwind: Do Not Panic that aired on BBC Four as part of the Originals series.
+The band were the subject of an hour-long television documentary titled Hawkwind: Do Not Panic that aired on BBC Four as part of the Originals series.
 It was broadcast on 30 March 2007 and repeated on 10 August 2007.
-Although Brock participated in its making he did not appear in the programme, it is alleged that he requested all footage of himself be removed after he was denied any artistic control over the documentary.
-In one of the documentary's opening narratives regarding Brock, it is stated that he declined to be interviewed for the programme because of Nik Turner's involvement, indicating that the two men have still not reconciled over the xhawkwind.com incident.
+Although Brock participated in its making, he did not appear in the programme; it is alleged that he requested all footage of himself be removed after he was denied any artistic control over the documentary.
+One of the documentary's opening narratives states that Brock declined to be interviewed for the programme because of Nik Turner's involvement, thus indicating that the two men had still not reconciled over the xhawkwind.com incident.

 December 2006 saw the official departure of Alan Davey, who left to perform and record with two new bands: Gunslinger and Thunor.
 He was replaced by Mr Dibs, a long-standing member of the road crew.
 The band performed at their annual Hawkfest festival and headlined the US festival Nearfest and played gigs in PA and NY.
 At the end of 2007, Tim Blake once again joined the band filling the lead role playing keyboards and theremin.
-The band played 5 Christmas dates, the London show being released as an audio CD and video DVD under the title Knights of Space.
+The band played five Christmas dates, the London show being released as an audio CD and video DVD under the title Knights of Space.